viktorbezdek/awesome-github-projects/README.md

 ## SCSS

+- [evelyne24/system-design-checklist](https://github.com/evelyne24/system-design-checklist) - A technical checklist to spark curiosity and reflection when designing software systems.
 - [paperbits/paperbits-demo](https://github.com/paperbits/paperbits-demo) - This repository shows an example how developers can use Paperbits to build web apps with rich content authoring capabilities.
 - [ging/escapp](https://github.com/ging/escapp) - Platform for organizing and managing educational escape rooms
 - [liferay/clay](https://github.com/liferay/clay) - A web implementation of the Lexicon Experience Language